 If it isn’t, why should you keep repeating it?

 - What proof do I have that this thought is true or false?

 - If my friend were in the same situation and thought the same way, what would I say to them?

 - What are some alternative explanations for this situation?

 - Will this matter one day from now?
 What about in one week, or a month?
 How?

 3. Try mindfulness

-Mindfulness is all about being present and focusing on here and now without judgment.
+Mindfulness is all about being present and focusing on the here and now without judgment.
 In a sense, it is the exact opposite of rumination.